Skip to content

 Ellen DeGeneres & Portia de Rossi Move to England After Trump Election Win

-Update: They are moving back to the United States – Ellen DeGeneres, Portia de Rossi Returning To California
+Update: They are moving back to the United States – Ellen DeGeneres, Portia de Rossi Returning To California.
+Has bought another home in California: Ellen DeGeneres’ $27m purchase near Prince Harry – just 1 year after fleeing to the Cotswolds

 She already owned a home in England, and her spouse, Portia de Rossi, has Australian citizenship.
-The visa granting them residency in the UK is not specified; however, Portia was born in Australia in 1973, and Commonwealth citizens from Australia, born before 1983, and if one of her parents had UK citizenship (unknown although her mother is said to have English ancestry), then Portia is eligible for “right of abode” residency in the UK.
+The visa granting them residency in the UK is not specified; however, Portia was born in Australia in 1973, and Commonwealth citizens from Australia, born before 1983, and if one of the parents had UK citizenship (her mother has English ancestry), then Portia is eligible for “right of abode” residency in the UK.
 Marriage may then provide visa access to DeGeneres.

 Bruce Springsteen, Right of descent Ancestry